 - 1. The Graduate Application for Admission, - 2.
-Two official copies of transcripts from all accredited colleges/universities attended, - a.
-A Master's degree or a baccalaureate degree from an accredited college or university depending on specific program requirements, - b.
-A minimum GPA of 3.00 (on a 4.00 Scale) and the program /department required minimum GPA on the highest degree earned, - 3.
-All applicants must submit a \$25.00 application fee using a money order. - 4.
+Two official copies of transcripts from all accredited colleges/universities attended, - 3.
+A Master's degree or a baccalaureate degree from an accredited college or university depending on specific program requirements, - 4.
+A minimum GPA of 3.00 (on a 4.00 Scale) and the program /department required minimum GPA on the highest degree earned. - 5.
+Out-of-state and international students must submit a non-refundable \$25 application fee to the Graduate School with the application. - 6.
 Immunization Record showing proof of immunization compliance for measles and rubella, if born after Dec.
 1957.